I can barely remember what life was like before online shopping became the norm in Singapore. In fact, I don’t think I want to know.

 See the full review of the CIMB Visa Signature Card here.

 Another one in the 10% cashback category is the BOC Zaobao Credit Card, but note that since it’s a UnionPay card it won’t be accepted by that many websites.

-But, if you like to buy stuff from Chinese websites, this card is for you.
-On top of the cashback, currency exchange fees for payment in renminbi are completely waived.
+But, if you like to buy stuff from Chinese websites like Taobao and AliExpress, this card is for you.
+On top of the 10% cash rebate, there’s also no currency exchange fees for payment in renminbi.
 Oh, and there are no annual fees for 2 years, so we don’t see any harm in signing up.

 The minimum spend of $600 may be more challenging to meet since it’s a UnionPay card.
 However, if you do, the cashback cap of $80 is pretty decent.

 If you’re a Qoo10 addict and don’t mind getting your rebates in Qmoney rather than, y’know, real money, the BOC Qoo10 Mastercard (the World Mastercard, not the Platinum one) is worth considering if you haven’t already signed up for it.